Differences Between Java and Kotlin

 The Basis Of Comparison | Java | Kotlin |

-Null Safe | In Java, NullPointerExceptions causes huge frustration for developers.
-It allows users to assign null to any variables, but while accessing an object reference having a null value raises a null pointer exception which the user needs to handle. | In Kotlin, By default, all types of variables are non-nullable (i.e. we can’t assign null values to any type of variables/objects).
-If we try to assign or return null values, Kotlin code will fail during compile-time.
-If we really want a variable to have a null value, we can declare as follows: value num: Int? = null |
+Null Safe | In Java, NullPointerExceptions cause huge frustration for developers.
+It allows users to assign null to any variables, but while accessing an object reference having a null value raises a null pointer exception which the user needs to handle. | In Kotlin, By default, all types of variables are non-nullable (i.e., we can’t assign null values to any type of variables/objects).
+If we try to assign or return null values, the Kotlin code will fail during compile time.
+If we want a variable to have a null value, we can declare it as follows: value num: Int? = null |

 Extension Functions | In Java, If we want to extend the functionality of the existing class, we need to create a new class and inherit the parent class.
-So Extension functions are not available in Java. | Kotlin provides developers with the ability to extend an existing class with new functionality.
+So Extension functions are not available in Java. | Kotlin allows developers to extend an existing class with new functionality.
 We can create extend functions by prefixing the name of a class to the name of the new function. |

-Coroutines Support | In Java, whenever if we initiate a long-running network I/0 or CPU Intensive operations, the corresponding thread will be blocked.
-As Android is single-threaded by default.
-Java provides the ability to create multiple threads in the background and run but managing them is a complex task. | In Kotlin, We can create multiple threads to run these long-running intensive operations, but we have coroutines support, which will suspend execution at a certain point without blocking threads while executing long-running intensive operations. |
+Coroutines Support | In Java, whenever we initiate a long-running network I/0 or CPU Intensive operations, the corresponding thread will be blocked as Android is single-threaded by default.
+Java allows creating multiple threads in the background and running, but managing them is complex. | In Kotlin, We can create multiple threads to run these long-running intensive operations.
+Still, we have coroutine support, which will suspend execution at a certain point without blocking threads while executing long-running intensive operations. |

-No checked exceptions | In Java, We have checked exceptions support which makes developers declare and catch the exception, which ultimately leads to robust code with good error handling. | In Kotlin, we don’t have checked exceptions.
+No checked exceptions | In Java, We have checked exception support which makes developers declare and catch the exception, ultimately leading to robust code with good error handling. | In Kotlin, we don’t have checked exceptions.
 So developers don’t need to declare or catch the exceptions, which have advantages and disadvantages. |

-Data classes | In Java, suppose we need to have a class that needs to hold data but nothing else.
-For this we need to define constructors, variables to store data, getter and setter methods, hashcode(), toString(), and equals() functions | In Kotlin, If we need to have classes that need to hold data, we can declare a class with the keyword “data” in the class definition then the compiler will take care of all of this work, such as creating constructors getter, setter methods for different fields. |
+Data classes | Suppose we need a class that holds data but nothing else in Java.
+For this, we need to define constructors, variables to store data, getter and setter methods, hashcode(), toString(), and equals() functions | In Kotlin, If we need to have classes that need to hold data, we can declare a class with the keyword “data” in the class definition; then the compiler will take care of all of this work, such as creating constructors getter, setter methods for different fields. |

-Smart casts | In Java, We need to check the type of variables and cast them according to our operation. | In Kotlin, smart casts will handle these casting checks with the keyword “is-checks”, which will check for immutable values and performs implicit casting. |
+Smart casts | In Java, We need to check the type of variables and cast them according to our operation. | In Kotlin, smart casts will handle these casting checks with the keyword “is-checks,” which will check for immutable values and performs implicit casting. |

 Type inference | In Java, we need to specify the type of each variable explicitly while declaring. | In Kotlin, we don’t need to specify the type of each variable explicitly based on the assignment it will handle.
-If we want to specify explicitly, we can do. |
+If we want to specify explicitly, we can do that. |

-Functional Programming | Java doesn’t have functional programming support till Java 8, but while developing Android applications, it supports the only subset of Java 8 features. | Kotlin is a mix of procedural and functional programming language which consists of many useful methods such as lambda, operator overloading, higher-order functions, and lazy evaluation, etc. |
+Functional Programming | Java doesn’t have functional programming support till Java 8, but while developing Android applications, it supports the only subset of Java 8 features. | Kotlin is a mix of procedural and functional programming languages with many useful methods such as lambda, operator overloading, higher-order functions, lazy evaluation, etc. |

 Conclusion

-Finally, its an overview of the comparison Between Java vs Kotlin.
+Finally, it’s an overview of the comparison Between Java vs Kotlin.
 I hope you will better understand these Java vs Kotlin languages after reading this Java vs Kotlin article.
-In my view, we can proceed with Kotlin for Android application development without worrying about the compilation time even though Java has few advantages over Kotlin.
+In my view, we can proceed with Kotlin for Android application development without worrying about the compilation time, even though Java has few advantages over Kotlin.

 Recommended Article